 Black and white stock footage, much of it scratched or blistered, illustrates a Michael Gordon symphony.
 A whirling dervish, couples laughing, a soldier trying to take advantage of a flower vendor, a camel caravan moving across the horizon, a single plane and then others, paratroopers in the sky, a mining disaster, a pugilist, nuns and children at a school - some images last a few seconds, others for a minute or more.
 The scratches, blisters, and bygone look of the footage suggest time's passage.
 Only the dervish, who begins and ends the film, is intact.
-Written by

 Did You Know?